hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">signature</span>
         <span class="param-flags">required</span>
         Base64 encoded SHA256 RSA signature of the instance identity document.
-This needs to be supplied along with `identity` parameter.
+This needs to be supplied along with `identity` parameter when using the ec2 auth method.
       </li>
     </ul>
     <ul>